duncanskertchly/BlendTransforms/README.md

 > \install\\\<Maya Version\>\plug-ins\BlendTransforms.mll

 to one of your Maya plug-ins folders.
-Usually something like this
+Usually something like either of these

 > C:\Users\\\<User\>\Documents\maya\\\<Maya Version\>\plug-ins